Direct sampling of projected entangled-pair states: Results

-where $S_i^x$ is the spin operator in the $x$-direction applied on site $i$ and the sum runs over all pairs of nearest neighbors.
+In Fig.~\ref{fig:SRvsGD}, we show how the energy decreases as a function of the number of optimization steps for the Stochastic Gradient Descent update (Eq.~\eqref{eq:gradient}), Adam update, and the Stochastic Reconfiguration update (Eq.~\eqref{eq:SR}), applied to finding the ground state of the antiferromagnetic Heisenberg model of Eq.~\eqref{eq:AFH}. where $S_i^x$ is the spin operator in the $x$-direction applied on site $i$ and the sum runs over all pairs of nearest neighbors.
 All algorithms optimize the energy of a $D=4$ PEPS on a $10 \times 10$ square lattice, starting from a random initial PEPS with uniform positive parameters.
 For the stochastic reconfiguration, we use a diagonal shift $\delta=0.01$.
 The stochastic reconfiguration method is clearly advantageous to gradient descent or Adam, both in the number of iteration steps required to reach a certain accuracy and in the final accuracy the optimization can reach.